gomorpheus/morpheus-apidoc/source/includes/_security_groups.md

 --------- | ------- | -----------
-name      |  | Name for your security group description |  | Optional description field
+name      |  | Name for your security group description |  | Optional description field tenantPermissions.accounts  |  | Array of tenant account ids that are allowed access resourcePermissions.all  |  | Pass true to allow access all groups resourcePermissions.sites  |  | Array of groups that are allowed access

 ## Delete a Security Group